Nobuaki9336/pyATS-test/README.md

 - Recognize pyATS topology testbed and device objects
 - Create a topology using classes from the topology module
-- Run test scripts to validate your testbed and topology configuration
+- Run test scripts to validate the testbed and topology configuration

 ## 📋 Prerequisites